-AutoSolos, to use the MSA’s official term, are low cost, non specialist events for roadgoing cars, equally enjoyable for novices and experienced competitors.
+20’Solo – motorsport for everyone’.
+An AutoSolo, to use Motorsport UK’s official term, are low cost, non specialist events for roadgoing cars, equally enjoyable for novices and experienced competitors.

 An AutoSolo has a series of timed, all-forwards courses, on hard surfaces.
 The route is made as clear as possible, so you can focus on achieving your best time, not on remembering the way.
 Compared to traditional autotests, the course doesn’t involve specialised techniques like spin turns, is usually longer, and can involve a bit more speed through the corners.

 Cars must be taxed, insured, have an MOT certificate if their age requires, and be driven to the event.
 Safety requirements are as for autotests, keeping entry fees low.
-Helmets and overalls aren’t needed, and events of Clubsport status don’t require a competition licence, just your membership of the organising club, or an invited club.
-In fact, it couldn’t be easier to enter these events……
+Helmets and overalls aren’t needed but you will need an RS Clubman licence and to be a member of either the organising club or one of the “invited clubs” (which will be listed in the event regs).

 As well as class awards, the Fastest Time of Day is for the lowest total time.
 FDMC also awards the best performance on Index, for which every class winner has a chance.
 This applies correction factors between the classes, from the results of our previous events.